 Remaining Exclusive Rights Free Agents

 Exclusive rights free agents are players with expiring contracts and two or fewer seasons of accrued free agency credit.
 If they get the qualifying offer to make them ERFAs before free agency begins they can only re-sign with their current team.
-As noted above, wide receiver Deven Thompkins and tackle Brandon Walton could have started free agency in that category but the Bucs skipped the process and just signed them to new one-year deals.
+Tackle Brandon Walton could have started free agency in that category but the Bucs skipped the process and just signed him to new one-year deal.

 View the top pictures of Buccaneers quarterback Baker Mayfield from his career with Tampa Bay thus far!